ant-design/ant-design/components/date-picker/index.en-US.md

 ## API

-There are four kinds of picker:
+There are five kinds of picker:

 - DatePicker
 - MonthPicker
 - RangePicker
 - WeekPicker
+- YearPicker

 ### Localization